 One day a neighbor told me she was moving to a farm with her parents.
-Given little Mr.'s nonchalance toward motor vehicles, I realized it might be best for all concerned if he went with her.
+Given little Mr.'s nonchalance toward motor vehicles, I realized it might be best if he went with her.
 Months later she told me his name was Muldoon and that he'd turned her father into a cat lover.
-He also refused to abide by the terms of the owner-pet contract, disappearing for weeks at a time while the family went door-to-door with flyers and photographs, called the local shelters, and generally didn't sleep until he wandered casually back, as if returning from a short walk.
+He also refused to abide by the terms of the owner-pet contract, disappearing for weeks at a time while the family went door-to-door with flyers and photographs, called animal shelters, and generally didn't sleep until he wandered casually back, as if returning from a short walk.
 When, in a panic, she reported one of these episodes to me, I tried to reassure her.
-But I recalled his 3 AM fits of desperation and knew he'd only exasperate anyone who tried to hold him.
-As far as I know, he's out there still, a cat belonging only to himself.
+But I recalled his 3 AM fits and knew he'd only exasperate anyone who tried to hold him.
+As far as I know, he's out there still, somewhere, a cat belonging only to himself.